MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/auth-forms-auth-tool.md

 > You can't perform two customizations to the same form at the same time.
 Additionally, the Authoring Tool option **Undo all customizations** doesn't fully delete information from the management pack.
 If you want to remove all artifacts, delete the customized form, which removes it and any associated type projection from the management pack.

 ### Customize an existing form

+To customize an existing form, follow these steps:

 1. In the Authoring Tool, select **File**, and select **Open**.
 2. In the **Open File** dialog, select the management pack that contains the form that you want to customize, and select **Open**.
 For example, select the Change Management Library management pack.
 The path might be *Authoring Tool installation drive*\\Program Files \(x86\)\\Microsoft System Center\\Service Manager \<version\> Authoring\\Library\\ServiceManager.ChangeManagement.Library.mp.